etalab/transport-site/README.md

 To run a custom task: `mix <custom task>`

-* `Transport.ImportAom`: import the aom data from the cerema
+* `Transport.ImportAOMs`: import the aom data from the cerema
+* `Transport.Import_communes`: import the french communes from data.gouv
 * `Transport.ImportEPCI`: import the french EPCI from data.gouv
+* `Transport.Import_departements`: import the french Départements from data.gouv
 * `Transport.OpenApiSpec`: generate an OpenAPI specification file

 ## Testing emails